 - Security deposit

 The state doesn’t require that a property manager collect a security deposit.
-Obviously, this works in the favor of the renter.
-It’s not illegal to collect a security deposit.
+This works in favor of the renter, and it’s not illegal to collect a security deposit.
 It’s simply not a requirement.
-Obviously, it’s recommended that you collect a security deposit.
+It’s recommended that you collect a security deposit.
 This is for your protection if you’re the landlord.

 Why should you get this deposit?
-It’s your protection for when the renter doesn’t pay his rent.
-You can also use this for damages caused by the renter or if they leave the unit dirty.
+It’s your protection when the renter doesn’t pay.
+You can also use this for damages caused by the person living there or leaving the unit dirty.
 You can withhold the deposit if these things happen.
 Just make sure to provide the renter with an itemized list complete with documentation like receipts and pictures to support your move to withhold the deposit.

-Some cities in California like San Francisco require payment of interest on the security deposit.
+Some cities in California require interest payment on the security deposit, like San Francisco.
 Check with the rental board in your city to know if this applies to you.

 This security deposit must be given to the renter within 21 days if there are no issues.

-There should be mutual agreement between both parties on how the rent is to be paid.
+There should be a mutual agreement between both parties on paying the rent.
 There’s no specific requirement set by California laws, except for the fact that a property manager can’t force the renter to pay in cash.
 The exception is when the former has issued a bounced check within the last 3 months.

-As for the increase in rent, a landlord can increase the rent except for properties in a rent control area.
-The California landlord tenant law requires a 30-day notice in most cases.
-The exception is if the sum of the previous (during the last year) and planned increase is higher than 10% of that period’s lowest rate wherein a 60-day notice is required.
+As for the rent increase, a landlord can increase it except for properties in a rent control area.
+The California landlord-tenant law requires a 30-day notice in most cases.
+The exception is if the sum of the previous (during the last year) and planned increase is higher than 10% of that period’s lowest rate, wherein a 60-day notice is required.

-Just make sure that the increase is done not to force the tenant out which is considered as harassment through retaliation.
-This is illegal under the landlord tenant law in California.
+Just make sure that the increase does not force the tenant out, which is considered harassment through retaliation.
+This is illegal under the landlord-tenant law in California.